-A Eurobond is a debt security that pays interest and principal in a denomination other than the currency of the country it was issued in.
 For example, assume a Japanese company plans on building a factory in Canada.
-The company finds there’s Canadian demand for the Japanese Yen, and decides to issue a Yen-paying bond in Canada to finance the building of the factory.
-Canadian investors purchasing this bond would be faced with currency (exchange rate) risk, which occurs when there’s the potential for loss related to currency conversion.
-This is the same risk we discussed in the American Depositary Receipts (ADRs) and Foreign investing chapters.
+The company finds there’s Canadian demand for the Japanese Yen and decides to issue a Yen-paying bond in Canada to finance the factory.
+Canadian investors who buy this bond face currency (exchange rate) risk, which is the potential for loss related to currency conversion.
+This is the same risk discussed in the American Depositary Receipts (ADRs) and Foreign investing chapters.

 *The strength or weakness of a currency is always in comparison to another currency.
 For example, the US Dollar is considered strong in contrast to the Vietnamese Dong.
 Stating the Dong is weak as compared to the US Dollar is essentially saying the same thing.

-A Eurodollar bond is a specific type of Eurobond, but one that pays US Dollars.
-Specifically, a Eurodollar bond is a debt security that pays interest and principal in US Dollars but is issued outside of the United States.
-Given the US Dollar is in demand globally, Eurodollar bonds are fairly popular around the world.
-They are issued by all types of organizations, including:
+A Eurodollar bond is a specific type of Eurobond that pays in US Dollars.
+Specifically, it’s a debt security that pays interest and principal in US Dollars but is issued outside of the United States.

 *We will learn about municipalities and the securities they issue later in this material, but for now, assume a municipality is a government below the federal level.
 State, city, and local governments are considered municipalities.